dqops/dqo/docs/checks/column/numeric/max-in-range.md

 # max in range data quality checks

-Column level check that ensures that the maximum values are in an expected range in a monitored column.
+A column-level check that ensures that the maximum values are within the expected range in the monitored column.

 ___